apsocarras/city-crime/README.md

 ### Setup/Installation
 The Looker studio dashboard created from this pipeline is publicly accessible [here](https://datastudio.google.com/reporting/d14cea99-515b-40f4-a3da-bb06626ad1ad).

 To run the files in this repo yourself, first create a GCP project and two BigQuery datasets (schemas) called `chicago` and `denver`.
 Be sure to create a service account with a credential file for the project.

-Download the datasets to the appropriate subdirectories (`./data/chicago/` and `./data/denver/`).

 Then run the following commands: